 Purple's mattress protector is also made from a stretchy, flexible fabric that's designed not to make a sound when you move, unlike some cheaper waterproof mattress protectors that can feel like you're sleeping on a crinkly trash bag.

-It's worth nothing that this protector can only cater for mattresses up to 12 inches deep though, so if you've got a quad-core hyper-foam behemoth of a bed, The White Company's protector might come up short.
-For the rest of us, though, this is a quality mattress protector that exudes luxury without the three-digit price tag.
+It's worth nothing that this protector can only cater for mattresses up to 12 inches deep though, so if you've got a quad-core hyper-foam behemoth of a bed, the Linenspa protector might come up short.
+For the rest of us, though, this is a good budget option that gives solid, basic protection without a three-digit price tag.

 A crib mattress protector is essential for a baby or toddler – you don't want a new mattress ruined after a couple of nights.
 The American Baby Company crib mattress protector is a great option, offering a cheap, washable and comfortable way to protect a crib mattress.

-With an impressive average rating of 4.7 out of 5 from over 21,000 user reviews on Amazon, parents really like American Baby's mattress protector.
+With an impressive average rating of 4.6 out of 5 from over 1,900 user reviews on Amazon (Jul 2021), parents really like American Baby's mattress protector.
 There are even some bundle deals where you can save money if you buy two or more.
 All in all, this is a great way to protect your baby's bed long enough for them to outgrow it.

 If you're looking for something a bit different, try the Utopia Bedding Premium Bamboo mattress protector.
 Fully waterproof - and with many users commenting that theirs is rustle-free - it's a great value way to protect your new or current mattress.
 Plus, with its bamboo construction, it's likely that this is a little more eco-friendly than most cotton rivals (although we can't say for sure).

-The washing instructions state that you have to be pretty careful when cleaning the Utopia mattress protector, but with an average rating of 4.7 out of 5 on Amazon from over 22,500 user reviews, it's clear that the vast majority of customers are pleased with their purchase.
+The washing instructions state that you have to be pretty careful when cleaning the Utopia mattress protector, but with an average rating of 4.7 out of 5 on Amazon from over 26,500 user reviews (Jul 2021), it's clear that the vast majority of customers are pleased with their purchase.

 Finally, we've got another waterproof and hypoallergenic mattress protector, this time from the excellent Lucid.
 Here, you can choose between a soft terry or a classic smooth top, which is a nice option we don't often see.